VladaAlek/pp-commerce-261124/README.md

 - 28. 12.
 2024.
 Gitpod IDE became unfunctional - unpushed changes were lost and reinstalling requirements and re-establishment of the settings parameters was necessary
 - 05. 01.
 2025.
 Gitpod IDE became unfunctional - a new workspace opened, which might affect some features because there was not enough time to test and document all project's elements again

+## Dealing with Logo Images
+ - The project's style in base.css is set to best suit the PNG image format.
+Hence, it is recommended that you use this format.

 ### Testing Responsiveness
 #### All Courses
  - testing ["Categories Page" XL and L](docs/images/testing_courses_lg.png);